jfelts1/SoftwareEngineering/FinalProj/Readme.txt

+Our current version has problems running on Windows 8.1/10 however we've had no problems with Windows 7 You can run the already present .exe file in the bin/ release or debug folder

 Compile
 Load it in Visual Studio and build.
 Visual Studio should automaticcaly get the WindowsAPICodePack from NuGet but if it doesn't do